Oct 06 2015

 Entrenched or Energetic?
 Improving Credit Union Board Renewal

 Some of the most basic formal board renewal processes remain disturbingly rare in the credit union system.
 Sixty percent of credit unions do not perform any type of board evaluation.
 Twenty-five percent have no process for removing underperforming directors.
 And perhaps the greatest gap of all lies with the credit union boards that are not aware of where their duties lie.
-The purpose of this report is to examine credit union board renewal.
-What are credit union boards doing to ensure that they have the right directors at all times, and how well are these processes working?

 Report Number 373